W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//bite_2.png)

-index.php.php? it's seems that the PHP file includes a resource with a name matching the parameter given appended with .php, lets try `/index.php?page=index` :
+index.php.php? it seems that the PHP file includes a resource with a name matching the parameter given appended with .php, lets try `/index.php?page=index` :

 ![](assets//images//bite_3.png)